-When restored, vintage Brussels lace veils and vintage veils trimmed with Chantilly, Alençon, and other types of lace are lovely with today's bridal gowns.
+When restored, vintage Brussels lace veils and vintage veils trimmed with Chantilly, Alençon, and other types of lace are lovely with today’s wedding gowns.
 Most vintage lace is made from sturdy cotton that can be safely returned to the true color.
 Point de Gaze (also called Rosepoint) and Duchesse, for example, nearly always restore beautifully.

 Some vintage lace is appliquéd onto silk illusion, which is often too fragile for restoration, but the lace can be restored and then sewn onto nylon or polyester net.